 Mi Goreng is popular throughout Indonesia, Malaysia and Southeast Asia, but we’ve made our vegan mi goreng the Indonesian way.
 Give it a go – it only takes 15 minutes!

-Plus, if you like mi goreng, we think you'll love Vegan Nasi Goreng, which is its counterpart.
-Only it's made with rice instead of noodles.
+Plus, if you like mi goreng, we think you'll love Vegan Nasi Goreng, which is a similar dish but made with rice.

 🤔 What is mi goreng?